tomordonez/learning/java-essential-training/README.md

 * Strings aren't compared with double equal operator but using the string method `String.equals()`, otherwise you might be comparing references to the same object.

 **Parse string values**

+* Find the position of a string with `indexOf`, trim whitespace with `trim`, use `substring` with either a start value or start and end values.

 **Get string values from user input**

 # 5. Manage program flow